MohanrajV15/Block_management/README.md

-clone Repository on the gitup link - git clone **https://github.com/MohanrajV15/Block_Management** open the file on VS Code or any other platform(we need node in this platform) run npm install or ipm i run node app or app.js the server is listing on port 3000 - **http://localhost:3000** api heath check end point is **api/heanth**
+clone Repository on the gitup link - git clone **https://github.com/MohanrajV15/Block_Management** open the file on VS Code or any other platform(we need node in this platform) run npm install or ipm i run node app or nodemon app the server is listing on port 3000 - **http://localhost:3000** api heath check end point is **api/heanth**
 user model endpoint is **api/user**